-'''

 SET @mark = CONVERT(@mark USING utf8mb4);

-'''

-That statement can be used even for MySQL 8.3 for those versions, it is essentially a no-op and is harmless.
+That statement can be used even for MySQL 8.0.19 and higher; for those versions, it is essentially a no-op and is harmless.

 If an audit log function is invoked from within the mysql client, binary string results display using hexadecimal notation, depending on the value of the --binary-as-hex.
 For more information about that option, see mysql - The MySQL Command-Line Client.